PER CASO D’USO

-This small software layer is the most important component of virtualization technology, which comprises storage, desktop, OS and application virtualization.
+This small software layer is the most important component of virtualization technology, which comprises storage, desktop, operating system (OS), and application virtualization.
 Hypervisors also make server virtualization possible by allowing different operating systems to run separate applications on a single server while still using the same physical hardware resources.
-Virtualization is the basis of modern cloud computing, enabling scalability, security and management of global IT infrastructure.
+Virtualization is the basis of modern cloud computing, enabling scalability, security, and management of global IT infrastructure.

-Developed by IBM in the 1960s to enable partitioning of—and more efficient use of resources--within its mainframe computers, hypervisor technology matured and became a key element of the hardware virtualization that was added to PCs and servers.
-Hypervisors enabled Linux and Unix systems to expand hardware capabilities, improve reliability and manage costs.
-Hypervisors are now available in two primary types.
+Developed by IBM in the 1960s to enable partitioning—and more efficient use—of resources within its mainframe computers, hypervisor technology matured and became a key element of the hardware virtualization that was added to PCs and servers.
+Hypervisors enabled Linux and Unix systems to expand hardware capabilities, improve reliability, and manage costs.
+Today’s hypervisors are available in two primary types.